DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

     Find out how to get support training to teach if you're a veteran transitioning from or you've already left the armed forces.
 related_content:
-    David’s journey from the army to teacher training: "/blog/from-the-army-to-teacher-training" Is teaching right for me? : "/life-as-a-teacher" Teach in further education without a degree: "https://www.teach-in-further-education.campaign.gov.uk/"
+    David’s journey from the army to teacher training: "/blog/from-the-army-to-teacher-training" Explore life as a teacher: "/life-as-a-teacher"
+    Teach in further education without a degree: "https://www.teach-in-further-education.campaign.gov.uk/"
 promo_content:
     - content/funding-and-support/promos/get-adviser-veterans-promo